 This is an energy shield that activates on whatever side you were facing when throwing it up.
 It can absorb a reasonable amount of fire but it isn’t incredibly resilient.
 However, it can be useful when needing to block a series of powerful attacks but you shouldn’t rely upon it as a steadfast and never-failing retreat.
 On top of that, the Particle Wall only blocks fire from one side and since the width just barely covers Tone you can still be damaged fairly easily on a large battlefield.
 Enemy Titans and Pilots can move through the shield to get to your Titan but your bullets can go through it as well.

 Tone is a middle of the road Titan that is for the player that does not want to lean too heavily into one stat.
 This Titan is suitable for direct confrontations out in the open battlefield as it can absorb a fair amount of punishment before being put down, which is definitely an advantage.
-On top of this, the tracking abilities of Tone do not function while at the longer ranges so if you are attempting to stay back, it is a waste of potential as the Tracking Rockets are one of the main staples of this mech.
-The 40mm Cannon has the ability to target individual Pilots and Grunts without too much difficulty delivering heavy damage assuming you can compensate for the delay after firing but in the same vein, the heavy explosive damage allows it to deal a lot of pain to opposing Titans, especially with sustained fire.
-Maintain the middle to close range ground and time your shots well to ensure that you put out maximum damage
+On top of this, the tracking abilities of Tone do not function at the longer ranges, so if you are attempting to stay back, it is a waste of potential; the Tracking Rockets are one of the main staples of this mech.
+The 40mm Cannon has the ability to target individual Pilots and Grunts without too much difficulty, delivering heavy damage assuming you can compensate for the delay after firing but in the same vein, the heavy explosive damage allows it to deal a lot of pain to opposing Titans, especially with sustained fire.
+Maintain the middle to close range ground, and time your shots well to ensure that you put out maximum damage